-Votiro's Secure File Gateway tracks system activity and other actions that were performed in the Management Dashboard.
+Votiro Cloud tracks system activity and other actions that were performed in the Management Dashboard.

 You can generate a report of all system activity performed by users of the Management Dashboard for a specified period.
 The exported report generates a zip file.